 Short-drive weekend getaways: 5 easy city escapes

-From Malibu beaches to Hudson Valley wineries, discover five weekend getaways from Los Angeles, Atlanta, New York, Miami, and Seattle.
+From Malibu beaches to Hudson Valley wineries, discover five weekend getaways that are an easy drive from Los Angeles, Atlanta, New York, Miami, and Seattle.

-Ready to plan a weekend that feels worlds away, without the stress of long drives or endless research?
+Ready to plan a weekend trip that feels worlds away, without the stress of long drives or endless research?
 This guide curates five weekend getaways within easy reach of Los Angeles, Atlanta, New York, Miami, and Seattle.
-Whether you crave coastal views, wine country tastings, or a ferry adventure, you’ll enjoy a vacation near home that unfolds at your own pace.
+Whether you crave coastal views, wine country tastings, or a ferry adventure, you’ll enjoy a quick vacation near home with an itinerary that unfolds at your own pace.

 1. Near Los Angeles: Santa Monica to Malibu coastal weekend

-Your relaxing coastal escape is less than an hour drive from Los Angeles.
-Start your weekend with a stroll along the Santa Monica Pier, then rent bikes for an easy cruise down The Strand, where ocean breezes and lively beach scenes set the tone.
+Your relaxing coastal escape in Southern California is less than an hour drive from Los Angeles.
+Start your weekend with a stroll along the Santa Monica Pier, then hop on a rental bike for an easy cruise down The Strand, where ocean breezes and lively beach scenes set the tone.
 Spend some time exploring the Third Street Promenade, or, if it’s a Saturday, the Santa Monica Farmers Market is a must for food lovers.
-For a quick day trip, Malibu’s scenic overlooks and sun-drenched beaches are just a short drive up the Pacific Coast Highway, so there’s no need to pack up and move hotels.
+For a quick day trip, Malibu’s scenic overlooks and sun-drenched beaches are just a short drive up the Pacific Coast Highway, so there’s no need to pack up and change hotels.
 Sunset dinners overlooking the Pacific are essential here, so make sure to book your reservations in advance in Santa Monica or Malibu, especially on summer weekends.
 With Hilton Santa Monica Hotel & Suites just over a half a mile (about 1 kilometer) from the pier, you’re perfectly placed for sunset walks and spontaneous day trips up the coast.
 After a day of adventure, kick back in your room or unwind with a dip in the resort-style pool.

 2. Near Atlanta: North Georgia wine and waterfalls